 Yes, NFC mobile payments are just as secure as EMV and Chip and PIN credit/debit card payments.
 They are safer than magnetic stripe cards which are more susceptible to fraud.
 Whether you have an NFC payment app like Pomelo Pay or you’re utilising contactless technology that is native to your mobile, the security aspects remain the same.

 Here are a few reasons why NFC payments are one of the most secure payment methods:

 Combine all these security features with a licensed payment provider like Pomelo Pay, and your customers will enjoy higher levels of security when accepting payments.
 That’s because Pomelo Pay is regulated by the FCA, has PCI Level 1 security certification, and is also a principal member of Mastercard.

-At Pomelo Pay, we’re one of the first providers to allow merchants to accept NFC payments with their phones.
+At Pomelo Pay, we’re one of the first payment solutions which allow merchants to accept NFC payments with their phones.